Chris Ellis (American football)

-Chris Ellis (born February 11, 1985) is a former gridiron football defensive lineman.
-He was drafted by the Buffalo Bills in the third round of the 2008 NFL Draft.
-He played college football for the Virginia Tech Hokies, where he was a First-team All-ACC selection.
-He has also been a member of the Pittsburgh Steelers and Saskatchewan Roughriders.
+Chris Ellis (born February 11, 1985) is an American college football coach and former defensive lineman.
+He is the defensive ends coach for the University of Richmond, a position he has held since 2022.
+He was selected by the Buffalo Bills in the third round of the 2008 NFL draft.
+He played college football for the Virginia Tech Hokies, where he was a first-team All-ACC selection.
+He was also a member of the Pittsburgh Steelers and Saskatchewan Roughriders.